 - Securing data in the cloud during processing and storage.

-Security concerns with IoT are also driven by:
+Concerns around security for IoT are also driven by:

 Device heterogeneity or fragmentation